 Reports for examination in technical committees will be communicated to member States at least two months before the session.
 Reports will be available in English, French, Spanish, Arabic, Chinese, German and Russian.
-They will also be accessible electronically, with this Conference guide, by visiting the ILO's web site (www.ilo.org), and following the link for the "International Labour Conference".
+They will also be accessible electronically, with this Conference guide, by visiting the ILO's website (www.ilo.org/ilc).